 We are offering the following PhD / PostDoc positions:

 - 1 positions (full time) in the CRC248 “Foundations of Perspicuous Software Systems” in the field of interactive information visualization, immersive visualization and natural interaction.
-See official job offer: English / German.
+See official job offer: English / German; application deadline is

 - 1 position (full time) in the cluster of excellence “Physics of Life” in the field of immersive analytics and immersive scientific data exploration using natural interaction techniques in multi-display and mixed reality environments.
 Please apply via the DIGS-BB website.
 For a detailed position description, see the group page on DIGS-BB.